lupyuen/lupyuen.github.io/src/mmu.md

 _Huh?
 Our Applications can meddle with the I/O Memory?_

 Nope they can't, because the __"U" User Permission__ is denied.
-So we're safe and well protected!
+Therefore we're all safe and well protected!

 ![NuttX swaps the SATP Register](https://lupyuen.github.io/images/mmu-boot2.jpg)